watson/mongohooks/README.md

   next(new Error());
 });

-// Filters can be changed and multiple filters of the same type can be added mongohooks(db.mycollection)
+// Filters can be chained and multiple filters of the same type can be added mongohooks(db.mycollection)
   .onUpdate(function (query, <update>, next) {...})
   .onFind(function (criteria, <projection>, next) {...})